0xsoniclabs/carmen/cpp/README.md

  - [clangd](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd)
  - [Clang-Format](https://marketplace.visualstudio.com/items?itemName=xaver.clang-format)

-To open the project, use the *cpp* directory as the project root in VS code.
+To open the project, use the *cpp* directory as the project root in VS Code.

-Once everything is up and running, open the command panel (Ctrl+Shift+P) and run the command
+Once everything is set up, open the command panel (Ctrl+Shift+P) and run the command:
 ```
 Bazel/C++: Generate Compilation Database
 ```
-This will generate a `compile_commands.json` file in the cpp directory listing local code dependencies pulled in by the bazel build system.
-IntelliSense is using this file to locate source source files of dependencies.
-This file is specific for your environment and should not be checked in into the repository.
+This will generate a `compile_commands.json` file in the `cpp` directory listing local code dependencies pulled in by the Bazel build system.
+IntelliSense uses this file to locate source files of dependencies.
+This file is specific to your environment and should not be checked into the repository.

-With this, VS code should be set up to support editing code with proper code completion and navigation.
+With this setup, VS Code should be ready to support editing code with proper code completion and navigation.

-If you encounter issues with this description, feel free to updated and send a pull request.
+If you encounter any issues with this description, feel free to update it and submit a pull request.